Sjlmejia/Sjlmejia/README.md

 - 🔭 I’m currently working on [ioet](https://www.ioet.com/).
 - 💬 I'm frontend developer since 7 years of professional experience.

-- 🌱 I currently learning deno.
+- 🌱 I love learn new technologies.

 - 👯 I'm looking to collaborate to on open source.